gabrielrih/PG_Management_Queries/README.md

 # PG_Management_Querys
 Query repository to manage PG.
+It has:
+- Current running queries.
+- And nothing more (yet)